LeungZ9/vue-echarts-lite/README.md

 ---        | ---
-setOptions | `Method`, handle the configuration of chart setTheme   | `Method`, handle the theme of chart chart      | `Object`, a echarts instance after echarts initialize
+setOptions | `Method`, handle the configuration of chart setTheme   | `Method`, handle the theme of chart chart      | `Object`, echarts instance after echarts initialize

 ## Running the demo